Connect Motherhood

 Under the 1993 Family Medical Leave Act (FMLA), parents have their roles protected for up to 12 weeks, but it’s unpaid.
 There is no current regulation for the self-employed.
 Many hourly workers have very few benefits to take advantage of.

 Many major corporations have taken steps to offer excellent benefits to new parents, including Google, Facebook, Hilton, Amex, Deloitte, and many others.
 However, for many expecting families employed around the country, benefits are either lacking or non-existent.
-Around 81% of married parents take a career break after their child is born.
-Women typically step out of the workforce for more than two years, according to a survey by LinkedIn.
-Oftentimes, childbirth pushes women out of leadership positions, or can stall careers, and this only widens the gender wage gap.
+According to a recent study from the nonprofit Moms First, 42% of moms considered leaving their jobs once they welcomed their child.
+In addition, three out of four respondents said they felt their workplace could be doing more to support them, and their growing family.
+Long story short, oftentimes, childbirth pushes women out of leadership positions, or can stall careers, and this only widens the gender wage gap.

-Here’s how to extend maternity leave when you ask for it (and get it).
+Here’s how to extend parental leave when you ask for it (and get it).

 SUBSCRIBE: Get the HerMoney newsletter straight to your inbox every week — for free!